 When you get a personal loan from a company, you borrow a specific amount of money for an agreed period of time.
-Each month you’ll pay back a set amount, as well as any interest.
+Each month you'll pay back a set amount.

 How is interest charged?

 Interest is calculated as a percentage of the total amount you owe.
-It’s usually charged on a monthly basis, which means that the longer you have a loan for, the more interest you’ll pay overall.
-However, paying off your loan over a shorter amount of time means larger monthly payments.
-So, it’s important to balance out what you can afford each month with how much interest you’re willing to pay overall.
+It's usually charged on a monthly basis, which means the longer you have the loan, the more interest you'll pay overall.
+But paying off your loan over a shorter period means larger monthly payments.
+So, it's important to decide what you can afford each month and how much interest you're willing to pay overall.